Community College Articulation and Transfer

 Students in most programs at UIS can earn a baccalaureate degree in two years beyond the Associate of Arts, Associate of Science, Associate of Arts and Science, and Associate of Arts in Teaching degree with no loss of credit earned.
+Students having earned an Associate of Science degree are not considered to have automatically met all UIS general education requirements; however, students who believe they have met the requirements (e.g., through the Illinois Articulation Core Curriculum) may request an academic review by submitting a Student Petition.
 About one-third of UIS’ bachelor’s degree programs have no specific course requirements for entry.
 The remaining degree programs, however, do have certain prerequisites in place.
-Transfer guides for all Illinois community colleges are available on UIS Office of Admissions’ website to help students plan their courses of study (www.uis.edu/admissions/transfer/).
+Transfer guides for all Illinois community colleges are available on the Office of Admission website to help students plan their courses of study.
 Students from out-of-state institutions should consult with their academic advisor regarding course applicability toward degree requirements.

 Many UIS undergraduate programs have also entered into articulation agreements (two-plus-two agreements) with academic programs at community colleges, making it easier for students to plan an entire four-year course of study while still enrolled at another institution.
-Interested students should contact the transfer center at their community college for additional information or the UIS Office of Admissions’ website at the web address above.
+Interested students should contact the transfer center at their community college for additional information or the Office of Admission website.

 Reverse Transfer of Credit for Associate's Degree